AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/manage-course.md

     - **Learning summary**: A quick review at the end of a course chapter that reminds learners of the key points they just learned.
     - **Quiz**: A set of questions used to check how well someone understands what they've learned.
 For more details, view [Create and manage Quiz](./create-quiz.md).
     - **Question bank**: A shared pool of reusable questions that can be used to create quizzes quickly and consistently.
 For more details, view [Question bank](./create-qb.md).
-    - **Learning group**: A Learning Group helps organize related learning content like chapters, topics, and other modules into a logical order, building a clear hierarchy that makes it easier to manage and reuse training materials.
+    - **Learning group**: A Learning group helps organize related learning content like chapters, topics, and other modules into a logical order, building a clear hierarchy that makes it easier to manage and reuse training materials.
 3. Select **Create**.
     The selected content is created and added to the course.